 Lotus pay homage to El Greco with special Barcelona livery 4 May, 2014 Lotus F1 Team, on the initiative of owner Gérard Lopez, will pay homage to Spanish painter El Greco with a special livery for the Spanish Formula 1 Grand Prix on 9-11 May.
 The team’s E22 will feature branding of the major El Greco exhibition currently taking place in Toledo which commemorates the 400 years since the death of the leading figure of the Spanish Renaissance through his work as a painter.
 A commemorative helmet will be presented to the Spanish Prime Minister, Mariano Rajoy on May 8th in La Moncloa, and to His Majesty King Juan Carlos I during his planned visit to the Lotus F1 Team motorhome at the Circuit de Catalunya on Sunday May 11.
 Gérard Lopez, Owner, co-Chairman and Team Principal, Lotus F1 Team: “This is the first time a Formula 1 team has publicised a Spanish cultural event so prominently.
 We will promote the El Greco exhibition – for no commercial fee – to a global TV audience of over 600 million people.
 Through this the legend of El Greco will be displayed in support of Spanish Culture and cultural tourism in Spain.”
 (Press Release) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.